cncg/landing-page/README.md

 ## Overview

 ### The challenge
-The goal is to get everything as close as possible to the reference images.
-Thanks for contributing and stopping by!
+The goal is to get everything as close as possible to the solution images.
+Create a header, four sections of the body and finally a header.
+The project as well as styling ideas was provided by The Odin Project.

 ### Screenshot